flutter/flutter/packages/flutter_tools/doc/daemon.md

 - `emulatorName` - the name of the emulator created; this will have been auto-generated if you did not supply one
 - `error` - when `success`=`false`, a message explaining why the creation of the emulator failed

-## Flutter Run --machine
+## 'flutter run --machine' and 'flutter attach --machine'

-When running `flutter run --machine` the following subset of the daemon is available:
+When running `flutter run --machine` or `flutter attach --machine` the following subset of the daemon is available:

 ### daemon domain